Above: A look inside Anheuser Bush's Fort Collins brewery in Colorado (image: Anheuser Bush)

 For those looking to do business with manufacturers, IndustrySelect’s database of 460,000 U.S. manufacturers is a top resource for both developing and researching sales leads in the manufacturing sector.
 An IndustrySelect subscription can put you on a first-name basis with Colorado’s 6,800 industrial companies and 19,000+ executives.
 Subscribers can select up to 40 data points on any manufacturing company in the U.S. to help identify or pre-qualify leads.
 Company profiles also include the contact information for hard-to-find executive decision-makers.
 Try a free demo today!

 Editor's Note: This article was first published in April of 2021.
-It has been updated to reflect new statistics on Colorado's manufacturing sector.
+It is updated annually to reflect new statistics on Colorado's manufacturing sector.